KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Appendix

-\section{Data Generation}
+\subsection{Data Generation}

-As mentioned in section \ref{sec:DataGeneration} to generate the trainingsdata for our model we slightly perturbed the external potential of our molecules to sample a divers set of densities as solution of Kohn-Sham-DFT and thereby calculate our targets.
+As mentioned in section \ref{sec:DataGeneration}, to generate the training data for our model we slightly perturbed the external potential of our molecules to sample a diverse set of densities as solution of Kohn-Sham-DFT and thereby calculate our targets.
 To achieve this we used the pyscf package as code base and implemented our own Restricted Kohn Sham class which takes an additional Matrix and adds it to the external potential matrix in the Hamiltonian of the SCF procedure.

 For the sampling of those perturbation matrices the following approach was adopted: